Jai Ho – Face of the Murderer

 Tragically, the police constable Ravindra Patil, who complained of threats to his life, is also dead now.
 The poor man died of tuberculosis.

-Salman Khan may not be ready to confess to murder of a pavement dweller but the Bollywood star is ready for the release of his new film Bodyguard (Salman Khan, Kareena Kapoor), which hits the screens on August 31.
+Salman Khan may not be ready to confess to murder of a pavement dweller but the Bollywood star is ready for the release of his new film Jai Ho (Salman Khan, Tabu, Suniel Shetty, Daisy Shah), which hits the screens on January 24, 2014.

 If there’s a God in Heaven, this inhuman beast Salman Khan will suffer for the needless death and injuries he inflicted on poor Mumbai pavement dwellers while driving drunk at high speed.